wilmTap/analytics-udd/README.md

-# Analytics Universal Data Definitions
+# Jisc Learning Analytics Unified Data Definitions v1.2

 ##Introduction
 The Unified Data Definitions (UDD) of the Jisc analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, etc. as well as their characteristics.
 The data coded with this vocabulary is typically extracted from the student record system of a particular college or university.